 Secondary Major:

-Interdisciplinary major which must be completed along with a primary major course of study.
-A secondary field of specialization, an interdisciplinary program of study which is completed in addition to a major.
+An interdisciplinary major, that must be completed along with a primary major course of study.
+A secondary field of specialization, an interdisciplinary program of study that is completed in addition to a major.
 These programs are administered by a director and a supervisory committee of faculty representing the various academic departments offering courses for the secondary major.

 Sub curriculum (see Academic Sub Plan)